munin-monitoring/munin/doc/reference/plugin.rst

 :Value: integer (seconds)
 :Type: optional
 :Description:
-  | Sets the update_rate used by the munin master when it creates the RRD file.
+  | Sets the update_rate used by the Munin master when it creates the RRD file.
   |
   | The update rate is the interval at which the RRD file expects to have data.
   |
-  | This field requires a munin master version of at least 2.0.0
+  | This attribute requires a Munin master version of at least 2.0.0
 :See also:
 :Default: